pchemguy/SQLite-ICU-MinGW/index.md

 These flags then need to be injected into the commands executed by the SQLite Makefile.
 Rather than manually editing the generated Makefile, we should go over the provided [shell script][SQLite Build Proxy Script].

 1. Downlad the source
 This routine checks if SQLite archive is present.
 If not, SQLite source is downloaded.
-If the ìconfigureî script does not exist, it unpacks the archive and renames the folder to ìsqlite3î.
+If the ‚Äúconfigure‚Äù script does not exist, it unpacks the archive and renames the folder to ‚Äúsqlite3‚Äù.

 ```bash
 get_sqlite() {